pavithra-ram/Pramati/training/basic_commands_git.md

-#BASIC COMMANDS FOR GIT:
+# BASIC COMMANDS FOR GIT:

 TO INSTALL GIT : sudo apt-get install git

-## OTHER COMMANDS FOR USING GIT:
+## OTHER BASIC COMMANDS FOR USING GIT:

 		1.git init-This command is used to create a new GIT repository.